Attorney Services

 Limited Scope

-The attorney represents the client in collaborative cases, and negotiations, or prepares him/her for mediation.
+The attorney represents the client in collaborative cases and negotiations or prepares him/her for mediation.
 This may involve advising the client on what documents need to be gathered, legal authority, and preparing documents related to settlement or agreed orders. (hourly)

 Document Preparation